Turkey orders 13 detained for online opposition to Syria offensive, newspaper reports

 “They don’t want to let anyone breathe,” Baris Yarkadas, of the Republican People’s Party (CHP), said on Twitter.

-The crackdown on some of Turkey’s top doctors has drawn international criticism from rights group Amnesty International and the World Medical Association, which has called for their protection and an immediate end to the legal proceedings.
+The crackdown on some of Turkey’s top doctors has drawn international criticism from the European union, rights group Amnesty International and the World Medical Association, which has called for their protection and an immediate end to the legal proceedings.

+The doctors’ detentions were “worrying developments undermining the rule of law and independence and impartiality of the judiciary in Turkey”, EU Commissioner Johannes Hahn and EU foreign policy chief Federica Mogherini said in a statement.

+The main business lobby warned that a crackdown on self-expression increased polarization and weakened the fight against terrorism.

 Erdogan’s critics see the latest arrests as emblematic of the purge that has followed a failed 2016 coup.
 More than 50,000 people have been arrested and 150,000 sacked or suspended from their jobs, moves the government says are necessary given the multiple security threats Turkey faces.